DataBiosphere/toil/README.rst

 ATTENTION: Toil will be dropping python 2.7 support on January 1, 2020 when python 2.7 itself is scheduled to die.
+This is when the last release of python 2.7 compatible toil will be.

 Toil is a scalable, efficient, cross-platform (Linux & macOS) pipeline management system, written entirely in Python, and designed around the principles of functional